-- Inspect your incision daily once dressing is removed. - If your incision is dry, a dressing or Band-Aidâ is no longer needed and the incision can be left open to the air.
+- Inspect your incision daily once dressing is removed. - If your incision is dry, a dressing or Band-Aid® is no longer needed and the incision can be left open to the air.
 You can get your incision wet but avoid strong shower spray directly on your wound.
-Dab it dry with a towel. - If you have a waterproof surgical dressing (such as Aquacel[®] or Mepilex border), remove it after 7 days on: - These dressings are waterproof, gentle on the skin and will flex with the movements you make. - You can shower (no baths/swimming) while wearing this dressing. - These dressings are designed to absorb and lock in fluid from your incision.
+Gently pat it dry with a clean towel or gauze.

+If you have a water resistant dressing, remove it after 7 days (or later based on your surgeon's order) on:

+- These dressings are water resistant, gentle on the skin and will flex with the movements you make. - You can shower (no baths/swimming) while wearing this dressing. - These dressings are designed to absorb and lock in fluid from your incision.
 This will show as a dark area/shadowing on your dressing and is normal.

-- Change this dressing ONLY if it starts to leak fluid or if it lifts away from your skin before the 7 days are up. - You can purchase dressing supplies at your local pharmacy.
+- Change this dressing ONLY if it starts to leak fluid or if it lifts away from your skin before the 7 days are up (or later based on your surgeon's order). - You can purchase dressing supplies at your local pharmacy. - Date for removal of dressing is written on the dressing. - Incision will not be visible through the dressing.

-Removing your waterproof surgical dressing:
+Removing your water resistant dressing